Hammarn/1MB335/Lab3.md

 ## Steps

-  + blastx: blast the assembly to the set of mitochondrial proteins to identify the mitochondrial contigs.
+  + `blastx`: blast the assembly to the set of mitochondrial proteins to identify the mitochondrial contigs.
   + validate via web-based blast that the identified contigs are mitochondrial.
   + create a new fasta file with mitochondrial contigs
   + tiling
-  + orient to canonical start location in the mitochondrial genome (cox1).
+  + orient to the canonical start location in the mitochondrial genome (cox1).

 ## Details

 ### Identify the mitochondrial contigs in your assembly

 For this step you need two inputs: the assembly (.fna) and a set of proteins from a species related to your species of interest.
 The assembly contains many contigs from both mitochondrial and nuclear DNA.
 You need to identify the mitochondrial contig(s).
 For this you will use command-line BLAST between your assembly and a set of mitochondrial proteins from a related species.
-BLAST comes in different flavours, and thus it matters whether the sequences are coded as nucleotides or as amino acids.
+BLAST comes in different flavors, and thus it matters whether the sequences are coded as nucleotides or as amino acids.

-**Question** Are the sequences for the assembly and for the set of proteins in nucleotides or in amino acids?
+**Question** Are the sequences for the assembly and the set of proteins in nucleotides or in amino acids?
 What is the format of these files? <!-- obviously nucleotides for the assembly.
 For the set of proteins so far I have used nucleotides too.
 Fasta. -->

 Before running BLAST, you need to make a database out of the set of proteins.
 On Uppmax you will first have to start an interactive window (refer to instructions in labs 1 and 2) and load the corresponding module: